 - How to capture the mid-shot in your day to day classroom activities

 - How to use the wide-lens shot by developing an understanding of progressions and ‘I Can’ statements

 - How to provide effective feedback strategies and in-class formative assessment practices that will bring clarity in your classroom.

 About the Presenter

 Brad Kelly (BA, Grad Dip.
-Ed, MEd Leadership) is an author and writing coach based at St. Mary’s Star of the Sea College in Wollongong.
+Ed, MEd Leadership) is an author and writing coach.
 He has 15 years of experience in the classroom and in curriculum leadership.
 He is fascinated by how teachers teach writing and how students learn to write.
 Brad spends his days observing, discussing and trying to understand insights into developing student writing.
 He has authored five modern history textbooks with Cengage Nelson including The Cold War 1945-1991 (2018), The World Order 1991-2011 (2018), Investigating Modern History (2018) and more.
 He has been a presenter at HTA NSW, TTA professional learning and consults schools on improving writing instruction.
 Brad is a tour leader with Academy Travel, and leads the Modern History teacher development tour to Germany and Russia.
 He reckons that teachers have got the hardest job in the world.

 ‘Great discussion and conversation.’ – Sydney participant, Independent.

 ‘A great chance to ‘refresh’ skills and strategies that are already familiar.
 I now have a better understanding of formative assessment.’ – Roseville participant, DET.

 ‘Easy to implement booklet great to be able to take ideas and share back at school.’ – Roseville participant, DET.